FAQ | GAAP

 How often do I invoice the University?

-Once an employer agreement is signed with the University of Guelph, the employer is to provide monthly invoices for the first four months of the one-year work-term.
+Once an employer contract is signed with the University of Guelph, the employer will provide monthly invoices for the first four months of the one-year work term.

 Do we need to have a formalized mentorship program established?